shehreendheda/katacoda-scenarios/rumcwv/step6.md

 4. Above the monitor, click **Manage Monitors**.
 You will see your monitor in the list.

     In the Facets on the left, select `RUM` under **Type**.
 Scroll up to see that the only monitor in the list is the one you just created.

-Wait for the status of the monitor to update.
+5. Wait for the status of the monitor to update.

+    The monitor is in the `ALERT` status.

+Let's try to fix the unacceptable Core Web Vital scores that the Storedog app is reporting.